isomerpages/moe-sls/_teacher-user-guide/Author/Add Components (Enhanced).md

 </li>
 </ol>
 <p><img style="width: 50%;" src="/images/2Teacher/AU-AddComponent4.png"></p>
-<p>Note: You can only add Text/Media, Multiple-Choice Questions, and Free-Response Questions components in multiple columns and accordions.</p>
+<p><u>Note</u>: You can only add Text/Media, Multiple-Choice Questions, and Free-Response Questions components in multiple columns and accordions.</p>
 <p>DID YOU KNOW?</p>
 <ul>
 <li>Three of the Last Used Components will be featured at the back of the Component Bar for easy access.</li>